 In-country transportation is cheap, provided you use local buses.
-It's just 40 cents for an Acapulco bus down the main strip (50 cents if it's air conditioned), for instance, which makes getting around within cities exceptionally inexpensive.
+It's just 40 cents for an Acapulco bus down the main strip (50 cents if it's air-conditioned), for instance, which makes getting around within cities exceptionally inexpensive.

-Stand by the side of the road or city street, looking into traffic, and raise an arm when you see a bus approaching -- it will probably pull over.
+Stand by the side of the road or city street, looking into traffic, and raise an arm when you see a bus approaching—it will probably pull over.
 You can usually get off by hailing the bus driver at any point along the bus's journey.

 The buses often run on a schedule; ask a local for advice on where they're going and when.
 The farther away from population centers you get, the farther apart buses will be (like hours or days), so ask someone, like a bartender or shop clerk, when the buses run in the area to which you're headed.

-Cab costs vary, but assume about $1 per 10 miles.
+Cab costs vary but assume about $1 per 10 miles.
 Negotiate the rate before you get in.

-Booze Sticker Shock
+Alcohol Sticker Shock

+If you're trying to travel as cheaply as possible in Mexico, you can save money on your accommodation fairly easily.
 You can camp on some of the beaches for free, but you should never assume without first asking a local if it's possible.
 Camping on a beautiful Tulum beach with access to a bathroom is $3; a very nice hostel in Cancun with breakfast is about $15.